 His love for beer festivals made him approve a certain beer advert for his former FC Bayern Munich team.

-The evolution talks about the challenges in football coaching careers and depicting to readers on how he surmounted it to become a successful world football coach.
+The evolution talks about the challenges in football coaching careers and depicts to readers how he surmounted them to become a successful world football coach.

 A number of excellent books on Guardiola have been released in recent years, ranging from biographies to an inside account of his time at Bayern penned by Martí Perarnau.
 But did you know that Pep himself is also an author?

 In 2001, he released the book La meva gent, el meu futbol (my people, my football) in conjunction with Lu Martin and Miguel Rico, two of Spain’s most respected football journalists.

 Long since out of print, Guardiola has no interest in seeing it re-published, despite the obvious potential to make a pretty penny.

-Pep Guardiola has supper taste in the choice of his vehicles.
-He drives S8, a car manufactured by Audi which price is currently put at $170, 000.
+Guardiola has supper taste in the choice of his vehicles.
+He drives S8, a car manufactured by Audi whose price is currently put at $170, 000.

 This car makes him feel at home on the road.

-Pep Guardiola is non-religious.
+According to research, Pep Guardiola is non-religious.
 He is an Atheist and doesn’t believe in the existence of God.

-People expected Guardiola to be at least mildly Catholic, as expected from most Spaniards.
+People expected Guardiola to be at least mildly Catholic.
+As observed from most Spaniards.
 Pep is among that quarter of the population of Spain that considers itself non-religious.

 A love of smart clothes naturally translates to a love of golf.

-Aside from his playing career in Europe, Guardiola spent time with Al Ahly of Qatar and then Dorados de Sinaloa of Mexico, which proved his swansong.
+Aside from his playing career in Europe, Guardiola spent time with Al Ahly of Qatar.
+And then Dorados de Sinaloa of Mexico, which proved his swansong.

-One of the most intriguing of those involves him gushing over a favourite striker from the tournament, whose name may come as a surprise: Peter Crouch.
+One of the most intriguing of those involves him gushing over a favourite striker.
+From the tournament.
+The person’s name may come as a surprise: Peter Crouch.